handlerww/dbaas-docs/migrate-from-aurora-online.md

 To deploy the DM cluster, you could use a password or credential for authentication.
 In the preparation section, you have created a key pair for authentication.

-For functional verification, we deploy one master and one worker, you could go to troubleshooting for [multi-source deployment](#heading=h.9d641xsfzeor).
+For functional verification, you deploy one master and one worker, you could go to troubleshooting for [migrating more than one database](#to-migrate-more-than-one-database).

 ```
 cat > topology.yaml<<EOF